 Your new weekly outings may be the public pool instead of the library or outside play time instead of screen time.
 Our kids love movie night, but they also like swimming until nearly dark.

-We may cut out movie night this year OR move it outside!
+We may cut out movie night this summer OR even move it outside!

 4. Be gradual

-My kids have embraced summer wholeheartedly, but they are also having a bit of a time adjusting.
-They got physical exercise throughout the winter and spring, but nothing like they do now.
+They get physical exercise throughout the winter and spring, but nothing like they do in the summer.